sc0ttkclark/wordpress-fields-admin-ui/README.md

 ## Requirements

 * Must have WP Fields API (https://github.com/sc0ttkclark/wordpress-fields-api)
-* Temporary: Must have latest `feature/post-editor` branch of WP Fields API
+* Temporary: Must be using the latest `develop` branch of WP Fields API

-## What's left

-* Fields API doesn't have saving for the post editor yet, working on finishing that
-* There is no dropdown-posts control yet, working on adding that to the Fields API itself, so currently the Control Section is a text field, enter the associated Post ID until fixed

 ## Screenshots